penraru/zumi/doc/Protocol: SD Card Image Versioning.md

 (Note: The bullet points should be subbed for dashes.)

-Once the .txt file has been made, the image and .txt should be compressed together using PiShrink(?).
+Once the .txt file has been made, the image and .txt should be compressed together using PiShrink or ZIP.

 Finally, the .zip should be uploaded to the `Linky SD Card Images` folder within the `Robocar` folder on the Robolink Google Drive

 Found here: https://drive.google.com/open?id=1GmKYLhqcIGYSJdso0mqw9ozfjdf9mTBq

+NOTE: If space is an issue, see if someone else can upload it.
+Until then, keep it safe on your computer or an external drive.